View Sportsbooks, Odds and Promotions available in your state.

 There are a number of other types of injuries you may come across while following the National Basketball Association.

-Groin or adductor injuries can keep a player out an average of 18 days.
-LeBron James and Anthony Davis have both battled groin problems.
+Groin or adductor injuries can keep a player out for extended periods of time.
+LeBron James and Anthony Davis have both battled groin problems, among others.

 The Most Frequently Injured NBA Player Positions